English Language Placement Test Sample

 1. Explain two ways that some form of transportation has changed urban life.

 2. Argue that people should not be allowed to marry until they are more than thirty years old.

-Lower level: If you would like to be considered for a lower level ESL course, please write one or two paragraphs on one of the following topics:
+Lower level: If you would like to be considered for ESL, please write one or two paragraphs on one of the following topics: